 Directed by Tracey Deer

 Canada | 2005 | 63 min

-Mohawk Girls chronicles the lives of three girls from Kahnawake Mohawk Territory.
+Mohawk Girls chronicles the lives of three girls from the Kahnawake Mohawk Territory.
 All three are struggling with the challenges of growing up on a reserve close to Montreal yet isolated from the outside world.
-The film details contemporary issues facing Aboriginal youth: identity, family, school, drug and alcohol use, racism both on- and off-reserve, the role of cultural traditions, sexuality and teenage pregnancy, and making choices for the future.
+The film details contemporary issues facing Indigenous youth: identity, family, school, drug and alcohol use, racism both on- and off-reserve, the role of cultural traditions, sexuality and teenage pregnancy, and making choices for the future.

 Directed by Marie Burke